You are here

 Youth with At Least One Past Year Major Depressive Episode (MDE)

-Data indicate a significant increase in the number of depressed youth across the county over time.
+Data indicates a significant increase in the number of depressed youth across the county, annually.

-The state prevalence of youth with MDE ranges from Washington, DC at 8.69% to Oregon at 14.62%.
+The state prevalence of youth with MDE ranges from Hawaii at 9.87% to Indiana at 14.64%.

 Youth with Severe Major Depressive Episode

-7.4% of youth (or 1.8 million youth) experienced severe depression.
-These youth experienced very serious interference in school, home and in relationships.
+8.2% of youth (or 1.9 million youth) experienced severe depression.
+Depressive symptoms result in significant interference in school, home and in relationships.

-The state prevalence of youth with Severe MDE ranges from 5.2% in North Dakota to 10.7% in Oregon.
+The state prevalence of youth with Severe MDE ranges from 5.4% in South Dakota to 13.1% in Oregon.

-Youth with Dependence or Abuse of Illicit Drugs or Alcohol
+Youth with Alcohol Dependence and Illicit Drugs Use

 5.13% of youth in America report having a substance use or alcohol problem.